prestonharberts/fedora-40-configuration/docs/extensions.md

     - Other Shortcuts
       - prefs-open: Empty
       - prefs-tiling-toggle: Empty
+  - If `Super-I` is not opening Settings, try to set it to `Super-I` again in Settings > Keyboard.
 - Just Another Search Bar by xelad0m
   - Click the "+" button next to Default search
     - Name: firefox